TDeV4/nextjs-boilerplate/README.md

 ### License

-If desired, add a section for your license.
-Reference sites like https://choosealicense.com can help you choose which license meets your needs.

 N/A - We do not have a need for a license at this time.

 ### Known Bugs

 Below are a couple of known bugs that we plan to fix in the next version of the project.

-1 - We have a timer to logout the user when the user's access token expires.
+- We have a timer to logout the user when the user's access token expires.
 This timer becomes inaccurate if you are switching between the different pages frequently.
-2 - THe login and Google authentication does not work if you are using Firefox.
+- THe login and Google authentication does not work if you are using Firefox.